adr1enbe4udou1n/blog/content/posts/11-build-your-own-kubernetes-cluster-part-2/index.md

 ]
 ```

 This is the heart configuration of the cluster, where you can define the number of control planes and workers nodes, their type, and their network interface.
-We'll use 1 master and 3 workers to begin with.
+We'll use 1 master and 1 worker to begin with.

 The interface "ens10" is proper for intel CPU, use "enp7s0" for AMD.